dansteingart/duestat/README.md

 The initial part count of the ardustat can be knocked down, since we're not going to use an off-board DAC and we're going to avoid relays for now.
 With something like an adafruit M4 class board, a resistor, and some patch cable we can likely do something.
 So let's see how it goes.

 ## Circuit Theory
-The duestat, like the ardustat before it, is close loop control circuit based on a simple voltage divider circuit below
+The duestat, like the ardustat before it, is closed-loop control circuit based on a simple voltage divider circuit below

 ```